deviodigital/boostbox/README.txt

 * Targeting specific pages, posts, or custom post types
 * Customizing the look and placement of the close button

-= Is BoostBox compatible with other WordPress themes and plugins? =
+= Is BoostBox compatible with other WordPress® themes and plugins? =

-Yes, BoostBox is designed to be compatible with most WordPress themes and plugins.
-It integrates directly with the core WordPress editor, so it should work smoothly across most environments.
+Yes, BoostBox is designed to be compatible with most WordPress® themes and plugins.
+It integrates directly with the core WordPress® editor, so it should work smoothly across most environments.

 == Screenshots ==